 2020 - Present

-I am currently helping to establish a new design team.
-We are showing the power of design to craft reshape products and services that to ensure thoughtful experiences for people.
-The new team is focused on creating the conditions for new ways of working internally, leveraging departmental expertise to create clear paths to good experiences.
-We are focused on connecting disparate departments and systems to take a legacy organization into the future.
-We work to put people front and center, changing the system from within.
+I am currently helping to establish a new design team at one of the largest health insurance companies in the United States.
+We are showing the power of design to reimagine products and services that ensure simple and transparent insurance experiences for people.
+The new team is focused on creating the conditions for new ways of working internally, leveraging departmental expertise to create clear paths to good experiences; we are focused on connecting disparate departments and systems to take a legacy organization into the future.

 Booz Allen Hamilton

 I worked across a range of short- and mid-term projects while at BAH — from a short techinical challenge for USCIS balancing technical feasibility and user experience to create a working prototype utilizing multi-factor authentication, to developing a dashboard pattern library to support a full redesign of how the Department of Defense transfers veterans’ medical data across organizations during crises.
 While acting as user experience designer, I also worked as a service designer to help the NIH's Children's Inn to reimagine their Annual Gala.
 On a team of five, we facilitated workshops with board members to uncover the source and points of attendees’ emotional engagement.
 We indicated a range of changes to build sentiments of loyalty and commitment to the Inn over time, with an overall objective to create stronger ties to the mission of the Inn and to the children it serves.